surfer190/fixes/docs/networking/packet-guide-to-core-networking-protocols.md

 ### Gratuitous ARP

 * When a host boots up it either receives an IP address via DHCP or has one statically configured.
-* But it needs to ensure no other network node is uding the same address - so it ARP's itself.
+* But it needs to ensure no other network node is using the same address - so it ARP's itself.
 * If a device answers, the sender is alerted - it knows there is a device with the same IP.

 ## Security Warning